renjithmp/PerchedPeacockSkillenza/README.md

 # PerchedPeacockSkillenza
-Full Stack Application for a parking lot solution company.
-The Application automates various operations such as finding a free parking , booking a parking slot etc.
+  An end to end application for a parking solution company.
+The applications provides a secured and scalable solution for a parking solution provider.
+The key features of this application are finding a free parking and keep track of booking history.
+It is easily extensible to include features such as payment gateways and third party oAuth logins.
+The application is built using the latest cutting edge technologies available in the market.
+It is cloud friendly and can be easily deployed in any public clouds such as azure and aws.
+A complete CI/CD pipeline is also attached to the solution.

 # Technical Stack